 Pork ribs are available at almost any market or supermarket, and should be affordable wherever you go.
-There are however different types of ribs that you need to be aware of so you can decide which kind you’d like.
-These are…
+There are however two main different types of ribs that you need to be aware of so you can be confident that you’re getting the best ones for your barbecue.

 Baby Back Ribs